Odd viscosity and anomalous Hall effect in two dimensional electron systems with smooth disorder

 In connection with studies of hydrodynamic and quasi-hydrodynamic regimes of electronic transport, particular attention has been drawn to systems where there is an odd or off-diagonal component of the viscosity tensor, $\eta_{xy}=-\eta_{yx}$~\cite{Avron:1998aa,Banerjee:2017aa,PhysRevFluids.2.094101,fruchart2022odd,Fruchart:2023aa,g9yl-rtbr}.
-It is known that such a component of the viscosity tensor arises due to the action of the Lorentz force on electrons in an external magnetic field~\cite{chapman1990mathematical,PhysRevLett.117.166601,PhysRevB.106.245415}.
-Contributions to $\eta_{xy}$ due to electron spin polarization and spin-orbit interaction are also possible~\cite{PhysRevResearch.3.033075,grigoryan2023anomalous}.
+It is known that such a component of the viscosity tensor -- Hall viscosity -- arises due to the action of the Lorentz force on electrons in an external magnetic field~\cite{chapman1990mathematical,PhysRevLett.117.166601,PhysRevB.106.245415}.
+Contributions to $\eta_{xy} = -\eta_{yx}$ due to electron spin polarization and spin-orbit interaction are also possible in presence of spin polarization~\cite{PhysRevResearch.3.033075,grigoryan2023anomalous}.
+These contributions, as well as the Hall contribution, are caused by the violation of time-reversal symmetry.
 Our goal is to develop an analytical theory of odd viscosity caused by spin-orbit interaction and scattering on smooth disorder.
+It is shown that odd viscosity arises due to asymmetric scattering by smooth disorder.
+In contrast to previous studies, where odd viscosity is either due to the Lorentz force~\cite{PhysRevB.104.184414} or arises only due to the inhomogeneity of the electric field and spin polarization~\cite{PhysRevResearch.3.033075}, this contribution require neither interparticle collisions nor inhomogeneities of the electric field and spin polarization.
+A similar situation arises in the theory of the spin Hall effect in the hydrodynamic regime~\cite{PhysRevB.96.020401,Takahashi:2020um,10.1093/pnasnexus/pgae547,Huang:2025aa}, but to our knowledge, the contribution of scattering by smooth disorder to the odd ``spin'' viscosity has not been discussed before.

-Int this paper we derive macroscopic quasi-hydrodynamic equations for a spin-polarized electron gas interacting with smooth disorder in the presence of spin-orbit coupling, obtaining a microscopic expression for the odd viscosity $\eta_{xy}$, and as an example, considering the anomalous Hall effect in the presence of odd viscosity.
+In this paper we derive macroscopic quasi-hydrodynamic equations for a spin-polarized electron gas interacting with smooth disorder in the presence of spin-orbit coupling, obtaining a microscopic expression for the odd viscosity $\eta_{xy}$.
+The anomalous Hall effect caused by odd viscosity is considered as an example of using a system of quasi-hydrodynamic equations.